 - Substance abuse

 Bessel van der Kolk, a psychiatrist, author, and researcher is known for his studies on post-traumatic stress disorder.
 In his book The Body Keeps The Score, he comments on how trauma can be trapped in the body.

 “Traumatised people chronically feel unsafe inside their bodies: The past is alive in the form of gnawing interior discomfort.
-Their bodies are constantly bombarded by visceral warning signs, and, in an attempt to control these processes, they often become experts at ignoring their gut feelings and in numbing awareness of what is played out inside.
+Their bodies are constantly bombarded by visceral warning signs, and, in an attempt to control these processes, they often become experts at ignoring their gut feelings and numbing awareness of what is playing out inside.
 They learn to hide from their selves” (p.97).

 The physical signs and symptoms ought to be noted and these can include:

 - Altered sleep patterns